neondatabase/postgresql_anonymizer/docs/foreign_keys.md

 );
 ```

-ON CASCADE UPDATE
+ON UPDATE CASCADE
 -------------------------------------------------------------------------------

-For [static masking], the best solution is add the `ON CASCADE UPDATE` action
+For [static masking], the best solution is add the `ON UPDATE CASCADE` action
 to the foreign key :

 ```sql